Efficient Intra-Rack Resource Disaggregation for HPC Using Co-Packaged DWDM Photonics: Evaluation

 \subsubsection{GPU Evaluation}

-To evaluate the impact of the additional latency between \acp{GPU} and \acp{HBM} or DDR4 main memory, we extend the publicly available version of PPT-GPU~\cite{PPT-GPU-SC21} toolkit to account for the additional latency between the main memory of the \ac{GPU} and the \ac{LLC}.
-In our evaluation, we modeled one NVIDIA A100 \ac{GPU}~\cite{A100} running a total of 27 applications that have a total of 2133 kernels from different benchmark suites.
-We run 13 applications from Rodinia~\cite{Rodinia} and 10 applications from Polybench~\cite{polybench}.
+To evaluate the impact of the additional latency between \acp{GPU} and \ac{HBM}, we extend the publicly available version of PPT-GPU~\cite{PPT-GPU-SC21} toolkit to account for the additional latency between the main memory of the \ac{GPU} and the \ac{LLC}.
+In our evaluation, we model one NVIDIA A100 \ac{GPU}~\cite{A100} running a total of 24 applications with 1525 kernels from different benchmark suites.
+We run 11 applications from Rodinia~\cite{Rodinia} and ten applications from Polybench~\cite{polybench}.
 Polybench applications are linear algebra applications that stress the \ac{GPU} cache and main memory.
-Furthermore, we run AlexNet, CifarNet, GRU, and LSTM from the Tango deep network~\cite{tango} benchmark suite.
-We use the default input sizes and configuration that came with the benchmarks, detailed in~\cite{PPT-GPU-SC21}.
-We run applications using the ``SASS'' model, where we extract memory and instruction traces for each application.
+Furthermore, we run AlexNet, GRU, and LSTM from the Tango deep network~\cite{tango} benchmark suite.
+We use the default input sizes and configurations that came with the benchmarks, detailed in~\cite{PPT-GPU-SC21}.
+We run applications using the ``SASS'' model and extract memory and instruction traces for each application.

 \figurename~\ref{figure:GPGPU-results} shows the effect of different latencies on the performance of our \ac{GPU} benchmarks.
 We compare performance in terms of the total predicted cycles.
-As shown, the highest average slowdown is 24\% for Polybench.
-The overall average slowdowns across the 27 applications is only 8\%, 10\%, and 12\% for the 25 ns, 30 ns, and 35 ns additional latency, respectively.
-For these benchmarks, doubling the \ac{LLC} size recovers an average of 8\% of the performance loss.
+The average slowdown across all 24 \ac{GPU} applications is 5.35\%.
+In addition, \figurename~\ref{figure:GPGPU-caches} shows that the slowdown (shown for 35 ns) has a strong correlation with (i) the \ac{LLC} miss rate and (ii) the percentage of transactions the \ac{HBM} receives over the total number of instructions, indicated by a correlation factor of 0.87 and 0.79, respectively.
+In contrast, it has no significant correlation with the percentage of memory request instructions over the total number of instructions because the caches filter a different percentage of those requests.